-Sure, a gray hair here and there is natural.
+Sure, a grey hair here and there is natural.
 But whether or not you're excited to look a little more like Storm, getting them earlier than the rest of your friends is definitely a bit confusing.
-So why do some people get to experience grays earlier than others?
-And why does our hair have to go gray at all?
+So why do some people get to experience greys earlier than others?
+And why does our hair have to go grey at all?

-First off, you have to understand that it's actually pigment that creates the color of our hair — not some integral element of the hair itself.
-And, as part of the normal aging process, your body's production of that pigment slows down.
-You'll notice more gray hair as the amount of pigment decreases and, when there's no pigment, hair will become white.
+First off, you have to understand that it's actually pigment that creates the colour of our hair — not some integral element of the hair itself.
+And, as part of the normal ageing process, your body's production of that pigment slows down.
+You'll notice more grey hair as the amount of pigment decreases and, when there's no pigment, hair will become white.

-Most people notice their first gray hairs in their 30s and have a significant amount by their 50s.
-But it's not totally unusual for that process to start in your 20s with the odd gray hair or two.
-Whether or not you get those "premature" grays depends almost entirely on your genetics, but researchers are still figuring out exactly which genes are involved.
-And although the jury is still out as to whether or not stress causes grays, freaking out about those silver strands certainly doesn't help.
+Most people notice their first grey hairs in their 30s and have a significant amount by their 50s.
+But it's not totally unusual for that process to start in your 20s with the odd grey hair or two.
+Whether or not you get those "premature" greys depends almost entirely on your genetics, but researchers are still figuring out exactly which genes are involved.
+And although the jury is still out as to whether or not stress causes greys, freaking out about those silver strands certainly doesn't help.

-That said, there are a few health issues that can contribute to premature grays, though having gray hairs in your 20s doesn't automatically mean there's something wrong.
-Of course, gray hairs won't be your only symptoms, but knowing that they could be linked with something health-related may help you figure out why you're the only one in your family #blessed enough to be dealing with them at your age.
+That said, there are a few health issues that can contribute to premature greys, though having grey hairs in your 20s doesn't automatically mean there's something wrong.
+Of course, grey hairs won't be your only symptoms, but knowing that they could be linked with something health-related may help you figure out why you're the only one in your family #blessed enough to be dealing with them at your age.
 Continue on to learn more about what could be causing your silver hairs.